bernard357/no-picture-camera/docs/setup.standalone.md

 [Grafana](http://grafana.org/) is an open source metric analytics & visualization suite.
 It is most commonly used for visualizing time series data for infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control.

-Currently there is no package for Grafana on Raspberry Pi, so we can build the software progressively; Go, then NodeJS and Grafana.
+Currently there is no package for Grafana on Raspberry Pi, so we can build the software progressively: Go, then NodeJS and Grafana.

 ```
 wget https://storage.googleapis.com/golang/go1.7.4.linux-armv6l.tar.gz